abrasive/shairport/README.md

 This program emulates an AirPort Express for the purpose of streaming music from iTunes and compatible iPods and iPhones.
 It implements a server for the Apple RAOP protocol.
 ShairPort does not support AirPlay v2 (video and photo streaming).

-It supports multiple simultaneous streams, if your audio output chain (as detected by libao) does so.

 How to use it
 -------------
 ```